Marvel Congratulates Ming-Na Wen, Jon Favreau, and Robert Downey Jr. For Receiving 2019 Disney Legends Awards

 They are among 11 total new honorees this year for their contributions to Disney over the decades!

-Every year, the Walt Disney Company honors a new group of people who have contributed significantly to the Disney legacy by naming them Disney Legends.
+Every other year, the Walt Disney Company honors a new group of people who have contributed significantly to the Disney legacy by naming them Disney Legends.
 This year, three members of the Marvel universe will take their place among equally stellar company -- Ming-Na Wen, Jon Favreau, and Robert Downey Jr. as well as eight others will join 289 previous honorees at this year's D23 Expo hosted by Disney CEO Bob Iger.

 “The Disney Legends Award is the highest honor we can bestow; it’s a recognition of talent, a celebration of achievement, and an expression of profound gratitude to the remarkable men and women who have made an indelible mark on our company and our creative legacy,” said Iger.
 “This year’s honorees have earned a place in our hearts and our history for their significant contributions in film, television and our theme parks around the world.”